System Design Space

 Читать обзор

-The Cloud Native and 12 Factors section helps you design systems as operated cloud services, not as ad hoc infrastructure choices.
-In practice, cloud-native maturity is a combination of architecture and process: 12-factor discipline, IaC, Kubernetes, GitOps and reliable operational routines.
+The Cloud Native and 12 Factors section helps you design systems as managed cloud services, not as a pile of accidental infrastructure choices.
+In practice, platform maturity is shaped by architecture and process together: from 12-factor discipline to IaC, Kubernetes, GitOps, and operating discipline.

 Why this section matters